 In Central Region flatfish may be harvested in a targeted fishery only under the authority of an ADF&G commissioner's permit.
-The permit may stipulate fishing depth, seasons, areas, allowable sizes of harvested fish, gear, logbooks, and other condition determined to be necessary for conservation or management purposes.
+The permit may stipulate fishing depth, seasons, areas, allowable sizes of harvested fish, gear, logbooks, and other conditions determined to be necessary for conservation or management purposes.

 There are no bag, possession, or size limits for flatfish (excluding Pacific halibut) in the sport fisheries in Alaska.
-Harvest of flatfish besides Pacific halibut are not explicitly estimated by the SWHS and no information is collected in the creel surveys and port sampling of the sport fisheries in Southcentral or Southeast Alaska.
+Harvest of flatfish besides Pacific halibut are not explicitly estimated by the

+SWHS and no information is collected in the creel surveys and port sampling of the sport fisheries in Southcentral or Southeast Alaska.
 Flatfish are occasionally taken incidentally to other species and in small shore fisheries, but the sport harvest is believed to be negligible.

 No effort has occurred in the Southeast Region fishery in recent years.
 Since 2000, only one vessel has applied for a commissioner's permit to participate in this fishery; this vessel made a single flatfish landing in 2014.
 Due to limited participation, harvest information is confidential for this landing.
 The Southeast flatfish trawl areas are also the sites of a shrimp beam trawl fishery.
 In the past, most of the Southeast harvest was starry flounder.

-In state waters of the Westward Region, the State of Alaska adopts most NOAA Fisheries regulations, and the flatfish fishery is managed under a parallel management structure.
-In Central Region during 2020, one commissioner's permit to catch flatfish was issued in the Cook Inlet Area and none in PWS.
+In Central Region during 2021, one commissioner's permit to catch flatfish was issued in the Cook Inlet Area and none in PWS.
 The purpose of the Cook Inlet Area permit was to test the viability of pot gear; however, there was limited success.